preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/index.rst

 .. image:: processes-library.png

-In the Procsses library, authors can find three tabs:
+In the Processes library, authors can find three tabs:

 .. image:: processes-library-tabs-new.png